StackVista/stackstate-docs/stackpacks/integrations/kubernetes.md

 * Workloads
 * Nodes, pods, containers and services
+* Configmaps, secrets and volumes

 ![Data flow](/.gitbook/assets/stackpack_kubernetes_draft2.svg)

-The Kubernetes integration collects topology data for nodes, pods, containers and services in a Kubernetes cluster as well as metrics and events.
+The Kubernetes integration collects topology data in a Kubernetes cluster as well as metrics and events.

-- StackState Agent V2 is deployed **on each node** in the Kubernetes cluster:
+- StackState Agent V2 is deployed as a DaemonSet with one instance **on each node** in the Kubernetes cluster:
     * Host information is retrieved from the Kubernetes API
     * Container information is collected from the Docker daemon
     * Metrics are retrieved from kubelet running on the node and also from kube-state-metrics if this is deployed on the same node
     * Events ???
-- StackState Cluster Agent is deployed **on one node** in the Kubernetes cluster:
+- StackState Cluster Agent is deployed with a Deployment.
+There is one instance for the entire Kubernetes cluster:
     * Topology and events data for all resources in the cluster are retrieved from the Kubernetes API
     * Control plane metrics are retrieved from the Kubernetes API
 - Retrieved data is pushed to StackState via the Agent StackPack (StackState Agent V2) and the Kubernetes StackPack (StackState Cluster Agent).